WesBunton/MyCertificates/README.md

 As previously noted, for security purposes, you cannot store and access user without having a lock screen enabled.
 Additionally, you cannot disable the use of a lock screen when user certificates are present in the Android KeyChain.

-MyCertificates will allow you to install new user certificates, but you cannot delete a single user certificate.
+My Certificates will allow you to install new user certificates, but you cannot delete a single user certificate.
 This is how the Android KeyChain API has been implemented.
 This may change in future releases of Android, but for now the only way to delete user certificates is to go to: **Settings -> Security -> Clear credentials**.
 This will wipe **ALL user certificates**.

 ### Future Features